 The fuel-injector spray path now aims fuel upward to hit the throttle butterfly valve directly for improved atomisation.
 Inside the intake port, the updated shape improves tumble flow of the charge as it enters the cylinder, boosting power at all engine speeds.
 The intake-port shape is matched to a high-lift intake-cam profile, which further improves intake efficiency and engine output.
 Inside the combustion chamber, a new piston-rib design adds strength and durability to match the engine’s higher output.

 Get a Good Start

 Watch any raceday motocross interview, and you’ll invariably hear “get a good start” cited as a must-do proposition.
 And getting holeshots is exactly what the latest version of the Suzuki Holeshot Assist Control (S-HAC) is all about.
-An integral part of the 2018 RM-Z450’s electronics package, the updated 3-stage S-HAC system assesses throttle position and gear selection, and then adjusts ignition timing to optimise engine output for fast launches. many models have them, ours works.
+An integral part of the electronics package on the latest generation RM-Z range, the updated 3-stage S-HAC system assesses throttle position and gear selection, and then adjusts ignition timing to optimise engine output for fast launches. many models have them, ours works.